LogoMotion: Visually-Grounded Code Synthesis for Creating and Editing Animation: Related Work

 \subsection{Program Synthesis}

 Program synthesis, the formal name for code generation, is the idea that given a high-level specification of a problem, a search space of potential program solutions can be automatically searched to find a provably correct solution \cite{msr}.
 While program synthesis originated in the domain of formal methods and boolean SAT solvers, it has evolved greatly since the introduction of machine learning and large language models.

-The state of the art models for code generation include GPT-4, AlphaCode, CodeGEN, Code Llama, and GEMINI \cite{gpt4, alphacode, codegen, codellama, gemini}.
+The state of the art models for code generation include GPT-4, AlphaCode, CodeGEN, Code Llama, and Gemini \cite{gpt4, alphacode, codegen, codellama, gemini}.
 These models generally take in a natural language specification of the problem (e.g. docstrings), test cases, and examples of inputs and outputs.
-These models have shown remarkable ability at being able to solve complex programming problems at the level of the average human programmer \cite{alphacode}.
+They have shown remarkable ability at being able to solve complex programming problems at the level of the average human programmer \cite{alphacode}.
 Prompting for code generation generally differs from traditional prompting interactions, because code has underlying abstract syntactic representations, while natural language prompts can be more declarative and focused on conceptual intent \cite{fiannaca23prompting}.
-Converting a user intention into code often involves intermediate representations such as scratchpads \cite{nye2021scratchpads} and chain-of-thought / chain-of-code operations to derive and implement a technical specification \cite{li2023chain, nl2spec}.
+Generating code often involves intermediate representations such as scratchpads \cite{nye2021scratchpads}, chain-of-thought, and chain-of-code operations \cite{li2023chain, nl2spec}.